Agent Builder

 "Hello, what can you help me with?"

-);For more control, use the full builder pattern:
+main().catch(console.error);For more control, use the full builder pattern:

-const { agent, runner, session } = await AgentBuilder.create("my-assistant")
+const { runner } = await AgentBuilder.create("my_assistant")

 .withModel("gemini-2.5-flash")